-Offshore Sailing School—which is celebrating 60 years in business—has enabled more than 160,000 people in its 59 years in business to capture this feeling.
-The US Sailing-certified school offers a wide variety of courses that cater to an array of experience levels — from those who have never stepped foot on a boat before to those looking to hone their racing skills.
+Offshore Sailing School—which is celebrating 60 years in business—has enabled more than 160,000 people to capture this feeling.
+The US Sailing-certified school offers a wide variety of courses that cater to an array of experience levels, from those who have never stepped foot on a boat before to those looking to hone their racing skills.

 The quality and depth of instruction is another standout feature.
 Students learn and race on the Colgate 26, an unsinkable 26-foot keelboat designed by Steve Colgate that allows four students to sail the boat from the cockpit while the instructor has separate space aft.

-The weeklong course includes a couple of days of learning the basics on the Colgate 26, then students check out of the resort after three nights and move on board a 40- to 50-foot monohull or catamaran on Monday.
+The weeklong course includes two days of learning the basics on the Colgate 26, then students check out of the resort after three nights and move on board a 40- to 50-foot monohull or catamaran for six days.
 The day before the course ends, students drop off the instructor and spend the last night aboard on their own.
 “That’s how confident we are that you will be competent at the end of that week,” Oliver says.
-More-experienced sailors can jump straight into the course’s live aboard portion with an approved sailing resume.
+More-qualified sailors can jump straight into the course’s live aboard portion with an approved sailing resume.

 Every program can open a new world for the student.
 “The phrase ‘this course was life changing’ shows up on probably 50 percent of the evaluations we receive after a course is finished,” Doris says.
 “Bill Pinkney took a course with Steve years ago and then sailed around all five Capes solo!”